awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 The average time, from start to finish, that a contact was connected with an agent \(average handled time\)\.
 It includes talk time, hold time, and After Contact Work \(ACW\) time\.

 AHT is calculated by averaging the amount of time between the contact being answered by an agent and the conversation ending\.
 It applies to both inbound and outbound calls\.

+In the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, this metric is HANDLE\_TIME\.
 + Type: String \(*hh:mm:ss*\)
 + Category: CTR\-driven metric